AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Exchange.md

 	// Create a new offer
 	//-------------------

-	// Create an account for make exchange with the new offer accountBuyer, err := client.NewAccount()
+	// Some account that agree with offer accountBuyer, err := client.NewAccount()
 	if err != nil {
 		fmt.Printf("NewAccount returned error: %s", err)